enriquepablo/nlproject/docs/common_nouns.rst

   >>> from nl import Thing
   >>> class HumanBeing(Thing): pass

-Such a class definition would be semantically equivalent to asserting, in English, that human beings are things.
+Such a class definition would be morphologically (and, thus, possibly semantically) equivalent to asserting, in English, that human beings are things.
 Note that it is being asserted, i.e., something is being pushed into nl's knowledge base.
 This is due to the fact that ``Thing`` has a metaclass (``Noun``) that, among other things, touches the knowledge base in its ``__init__`` method.

   >>> from nl import Noun
   >>> type(Thing) is Noun